pcarbo/genetic-data-analysis-rcc-1/extras/1kg.md

 indicate that is the data set we will use to learn or "train" the population models.
 We also save the 29 samples in a separate file with suffix "test", since we will use these 29 samples later to take a second look at the models we learned.
+We have saved the remaining "test" samples in PLINK's text-based format so we that we can inspect these files by eye.